Geiseltal (fossil deposit): Presentation of findings

 The Geiseltal Museum was opened in 1934, just nine years after the start of the excavations, due to the immense amount of finds in the Neue Residenz, which was commissioned by Cardinal Albrecht II and built between 1531 and 1537 near the Halle Cathedral in the city of Halle.
-The museum simultaneously served as a collection depot and exhibition, with the latter being set up in the All Saints' Chapel on an area of 267 m².
+The museum simultaneously served as a collection depot and exhibition, with the latter being set up in the All Saints' Chapel on an area of 267 m^{2}.
 The other rooms of the New Residence were used by the Geological-Palaeontological Institute of the Martin Luther University Halle-Wittenberg.
 The museum's heraldic animal was the Propalaeotherium prehistoric horse skeleton from 1933.
 The exhibition was interrupted shortly before the end of World War II in 1945, when the finds had to be removed for security reasons.

 In 1950, the exhibition reopened under the motto "A journey through Central Germany's geological history" - extended by eight rooms and technically revised in 1954.
 As a result of a university reform at the end of the 1960s, the museum and collection were to be relocated, which was averted by the then director Horst Werner Matthes.
 However, the new exhibition opened in 1950 had to be closed and reduced in size.
 In the following years, technical and financial bottlenecks meant that it was not possible to invest in a more modern exhibition or in repairing the buildings of the Neue Residenz, which made it necessary to protect individual objects from damage due to rain or thaw.
 This only changed for the better after 1989 with the political change in the GDR.
 However, the building fabric of the Neue Residenz remained in poor condition.
 When the current Institute of Geosciences moved to new and more modern premises on the new campus at Von-Seckendorf-Platz in 2004, only the Geiseltal Museum and its collection remained and celebrated its 70th anniversary there.

 The museum was closed from the end of 2011 until May 2018 and the collection was not open to the public.
 It was reopened as part of the Long Night of Museums on May 5, 2018.
 In spring 2015, a special exhibition entitled "From the dawn: horse-hunting crocodiles and giant birds" at the Tschernyschewski-Haus of the Leopoldina in Halle provided information on the latest findings from research into the Geiseltal fossil deposit.
 Between November 2017 and May 2018, some important fossils from the Geiseltal were part of the special exhibition "Climate Forces - Driving Force of Evolution" at the State Museum of Prehistory in Halle.
 In 2012, the entire collection was awarded the status of "nationally valuable cultural asset" and is therefore protected by the government.